PROUDLY SERVING ABILENE, TEXAS & SURROUNDING AREAS

 : Current aerospace administrative costs average $18.50 per hour ($7.25 base + benefits).

-Automating 40% of compliance and administrative tasks saves $14,784 annually per employee.
+Automating 40% of compliance and administrative tasks can produce workflow-specific savings after implementation per employee.

-With typical aerospace contractors employing 25 administrative staff, annual savings reach $369,600 while improving compliance accuracy by 95% and reducing documentation time by 60%.
+With typical aerospace contractors employing 25 administrative staff, annual savings depend on the scoped workflow volumewhile improving compliance accuracy by 95% and reducing documentation time by 60%.

 : Abilene aerospace contractor implementing automated compliance tracking reduced audit preparation time from 240 hours to 48 hours, achieved 100% CMMC compliance scores, and freed 3 full-time employees for higher-value engineering support, generating $147,840 in annual labor savings plus $75,000 in avoided compliance penalties.